gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLMultiParser-transform.md

 children of the elements referenced by the XPath.
 For example: /rss/channel/item.

 **schema:** The schema of records to output.
 Each field in the schema must be a child of the XML element referenced by the XPath.
-Currently only simply types are supported.
+Currently, only simple types are supported.

 Conditions
 ----------
-If error collector is configured, then all the erroneous rows, if present in the input, will be committed to the specified error collector.
+If the error collector is configured, all the erroneous rows present in the input will be committed to the specified error collector.
-If no error collector is configured, then pipeline will get completed but with warnings in the logs.
+If no error collector is configured, the pipeline will get completed but with warnings in the logs.

 Example
 -------

 This example parses an XML record received in the "body" field of the input record.
 It specifies an xpath of '/rss/channel/item', which means it will generate a record for each item node that matches that XPath.
 It generates output records with guid, title, and pubDate fields, which are taken from those child elements of each item node in the xml.

         {
             "name": "XMLMultiParser",